Dominique Dorsey

-Dominique Ramone Dorsey (born May 7, 1983) is a former professional gridiron football running back and kick returner.
+Dominique Ramone Dorsey (born May 7, 1983) is a former professional gridiron football running back and return specialist.
 He most recently played for the Saskatchewan Roughriders of the Canadian Football League.
 He was originally signed by the Roughriders as an undrafted free agent in 2005.
-He played college football at Nevada-Las Vegas.
+He played college football for the UNLV Rebels.

 Dorsey was also a member of the Toronto Argonauts, Winnipeg Blue Bombers, and Washington Redskins.

 Early years

 Dorsey played high school football at Tulare Union High School in Tulare, California where he set multiple school and section records, including the record for career touchdowns (118).

 Professional career

 Saskatchewan Roughriders

 Dorsey signed with the Saskatchewan Roughriders in 2005 and played as a backup to Corey Holmes and Kenton Keith.
 After Holmes was traded in the following offseason, he had a bigger role in special teams in 2006, and was named the CFL's Special Teams Player of the Week three times throughout the season.